04/03/2016 at 20:16 •

 02/02/2016 at 16:55 •

-One thing I haven't done while I was out in LA was visit the ham swap meet at Northrop Grumman in Redondo Beach.
+During a visit to the ham swap meet at Northrop Grumman in Redondo Beach.
 It's always on the last Saturday of the month, and until now I haven't been in LA on the last Saturday of the month.
 Because I went to Sparklecon last week, I was also able to head over to the swap meet.
 Here are the pics:

 You want weird as hell consumer electronics?
 Here's the best.
 LCDs stuck inside stuffed animals.
 I offer no further comment.